 Most importantly, the technology sector provides women with unique, flexible opportunities to retrain, come back after children, or start a different career path.
 Smart, passionate women can and will succeed given the opportunity.

 More work to be done - act now and reap the rewards

 In the future, I fully expect to see equal representation for men, women and all cultures - genuine diversity across the business, particularly with greater female representation at board level and in leadership roles.
 With this in place, the technology space will have a more balanced, innovative perspective that supports the workforce, and drives change even faster and more effectively.

 With a sustained approach to encourage women into technology and then support their career and skill developments, we can begin to narrow the gender gap in the tech sector.
-Businesses must play a central role in this effort—not only to help the wider industry take a major step to addressing both skills and gender gaps, but also demonstrate they are serious about supporting the career aspirations of their own staff and women looking to succeed in the technology world.
+Businesses must play a central role in this effort, not only to help the wider industry take a major step to address both skills and gender gaps, but to also demonstrate they are serious about supporting the career aspirations of their own staff and women looking to succeed in the technology world.